wsdqy1234/XPBoost/README.md

 # XPBoost
 This is the implementation of the paper 'eXtreme Performance Boosting: Revisiting Statistics and Intelligent Optimization in Deep Learning'.
-We reproduce 8 strong baselines in time-series analysis, including the FCNs, RNNs (LSTM, GRU, LSTNet), CNNs \cite{TCN, WaveNet}, GNNs (GraphWaveNet) and attention models (TPA-LSTM).
+We reproduce strong baselines in time-series analysis, including the FCNs, RNNs (LSTM, GRU, LSTNet), CNNs \cite{TCN, WaveNet}, GNNs (GraphWaveNet) and attention models (TPA-LSTM).
 All the APIs are unified.
-## As Time-series Toolkit
+## As a Time-series Toolkit
 XPBoost is a Easy-to-use, Modular and Extendible package of deep-learning based time-series models.
 You can use any complex model with model.fit()，and model.predict().
 Facing a new scene, you can adapt the model with following steps:
 - Define the task in the DataLoader object in the utils.py.
 The dominant problems in time-series, such as the monitoring, classification and forecasting, can be formulated via the dataloader definition.
 - Select the model provided in the 'model' directory, or define a new model following the APIs in the provided models.